 In Florida, once the seller and the buyer are in contract, typically, every step of the purchase process is supervised and facilitated by a real estate attorney or a title company which will prepare all paperwork related to transferring the property and emitting the new title to the buyer.
 Also, the Florida Department of Financial Services controls the real estate transactions when an escrow fund has been created for the closing and when title insurance has been purchased.

-It is a bundle of rights, and serves as evidence of ownership of the real estate, it represents your legal rights in the property’s possession, use, control, and dispossession.
-It includes all previous ownerships, uses, and transfers.
+It is a bundle of rights and serves as evidence of ownership of the real estate, it represents your legal rights in the property’s possession, use, control, and dispossession.
+It includes all previous ownership, uses, and transfers.

 Before the property is legally transferred to the new owner, a title search must be performed to make sure the title is free and secures ownership.
 Even the most thorough search of the county public records may not reveal certain title defects on the property.
 For this reason, it is recommended to get title insurance, to protect against the possibility of future loss, should a challenge arise.

 It is an insurance policy that protects the homebuyer for the full value of the property and from the following challenges that may occur in previous ownership:

 - Mistakes in the recording of legal documents,

 - Deeds by minors,

 - Deeds executed under an invalid or expired power of attorney,